adejokun/Infrastructure-as-Code/AWS/Containerized-employee-directory-application-with-K8/README.md

 Kubernetes is an open-source container orchestration system for automated deployment, scaling, coordination, and management of containerized applications.
 Amazon EKS is an AWS offering that offers a fully managed Kubernetes service to run seamless Kubernetes workloads in the AWS Cloud. (*Containers, unlike virtual machines, provide an isolated light-weight environment that enables fast and reliable deployment of applications*)

+Examples of other container orchestrators include Amazon ECS (proprietary to AWS), Docker Swarm, Hashicorp Nomad

 ![EKS Architecture](https://github.com/adejokun/Infrastructure-as-Code/blob/main/Image/EKS-Architecture.png)

 This project presents a terraform script and accompanying Kubernetes configuration file that automates the provisioning of a kubernetes cluster comprising a control plane and worker nodes to seamlessly deploy a multi-tier application that leverages Amazon S3 and DynamoDB at the backend.